Why I do what I do

 Through everything I learned about exotic animals in captivity and what I was learning about the plight of animals in the wild, I became more determined to see animals in their natural habitat - where they belong, while they still had land to roam.

-I made traveling to wildlife-rich areas a priority in my life and since 2015, I've been blessed to spend about 12 months photographing magnificent animals.
+I made traveling to wildlife-rich areas a priority in my life and since 2015, I've been blessed to spend about 14 months witnessing the lives of these magnificent animals.
 I am happiest and truly living a rich life when in nature surrounded by animals.

 Wildlife Travel remains a big priority in my life today.
 Many times you will find me with my camera in hand, just watching the animals, enjoying the moment with all my 5 senses.